MikeBishop/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 	  } Extensions;
 	} Certificate;

 Valid extensions include OCSP Status extensions ([RFC6066] and [RFC6961]) and SignedCertificateTimestamps ([RFC6962]).
-These extension must only be presented if the handshake negotiation these extensions to be presented in the EncryptedExtensions message.
+These extension MUST only be presented if the handshake negotiation permits these extensions to be presented in the EncryptedExtensions message.

 The certificate_request_context is an opaque string that identifies the certificate.
-If the certificate is used in response to a CertificateRequest, it must mirror the certificate_request_context sent in the CertificateRequest.
+If the certificate is used in response to a CertificateRequest, it MUST mirror the certificate_request_context sent in the CertificateRequest.
 If the Certificate message is part of an elicited authentication, the certificate_request_context is chosen uniquely by the sender.
+Exchanges initiated by the client use odd-numbered certificate_request_context values, while exchanges initiated by the server use even-numbered certificate_request_context values.

 ### CertificateVerify Message